II : A thoughtful present.

-I turned from the carving as the rest of the group emerged stumbling through the thickets.
-The sun was setting and mosquitos hummed while the wood pecker drummed beats that hung in the breeze.
+I turned from the carving as the rest of the group emerged, stumbling through the thickets.
+The sun was setting and mosquitos hummed while the wood pecker drummed beats that hung on the breeze.
 The trees permitted only a little light to pass through the foliage, but even so, I could make out another note.
 This one had been etched in the bark of a pine.
 It was oddly entreating, and equally fleeting, for as I turned back, the message was gone.

 “What up?”
-Thomas had caught up, leading on the rest.
+Thomas had caught up, leading the rest.
 Looking back to the tree one last time, I shook my head to clear my thoughts.
 I patted my pocket to make sure that the first note was still there; it was.

-“Nothing,” I murmured, still distracted by the phantom prose, “Let’s keep moving.”
+“Nothing.
+Let’s keep going,” I murmured, still distracted by the phantom prose, “Let’s keep moving.”

 “Just come on and you’ll see.
 It’s right up ahead.”

-And then, I fell from the cliffside.
+I fell backward from the cliffside.